ocenandor/ts_robustness/README.md

 # Robustness of time-series models to adversarial attacks
 ## Abstract :memo:

-Adversarial attacks are specialized techniques used to modify original data, aiming to degrade the accuracy of model predictions.
+Adversarial attacks are special techniques used to modify input data samples, aiming to changing model predictions and disrupt its work.
-While prevalent in computer vision, these attacks are also relevant in the time-series domain.
+This topic is very popular in computer vision, but can also be transferred to the time-series domain.
-Models exhibit varying susceptibility levels to such attacks.
+Different machine learning models have different levels of sensitivity to adversarial attacks, the so-called robustness.

-In our project we assess the robustness of time-series models against 3 adversarial strategies (DeepFool, SimBA, BIM).
+In our project we compare the robustness of models used in time-series binary classification task against $3$ adversarial strategies: DeepFool, SimBA and BIM.
-Specifically, the project entails implementing and training 3 simple custom architectures (transformer, CNN, LSTM) for time series classification tasks, subjecting them to various attacks, and evaluating the impact on performance metrics.
+Specifically, we train $3$ state-of-the-art neural networks (LSTM, CNN, Transformer) with custom architectures for FordA dataset classification task, subjecting them to attacks, and compare the level of robustness.

 ## Quick start :rocket:
 1. Download repo: